-Step 1: Understand the Provincial Health Insurance Plans
+Step 1: Understand the Provincial Health Plans

 Step 2: Determine Your Eligibility